 - Delivery windows are targets.
 Interstate dates can shift for weather, mechanical, or federal hours-of-service reasons.

 - Know your coverage.
-Standard cargo liability is $0.60/lb per article under FMCSA rules, with added valuation available; the $10,000,000 Combined Protection Tower covers building and property liability.
+Released-value cargo liability of $0.60/lb per article applies when selected in writing, with full value protection offered as the alternative; the $10,000,000 Combined Protection Tower covers building liability.

 How California to Texas pricing actually works